-That moment is arrived, that “Omg, another year is coming to an end, ALREADY!!” is here, can you believe it?
-I imagine most of you will agree that it’s in these kind of moments that you really realise how time flies!
-I don’t know you but in my case, this moment brings at the same time new energy and inspiration to start the following year in the best way.
-In the end, “every end brings with it a fresh start” right? 😉
+That moment has arrived, that “Omg, another year is coming to an end, ALREADY!!” is here, can you believe it?
+I imagine most of you will agree that it’s in these kinds of moments that you really realize how time flies!

-If you’re reading my blogs since a while now I think you’ll know that I’m definitely a goal person.
-And if you didn’t yes, I’m one of those people who writes down it’s goals, list, thing to do, whatever “organisational” thing you can write down, I do it.
-I see it as a way to being more motivated and focused, especially in those moments where motivation lacks.
+If you’re reading my blogs for a while now I think you’ll know that I’m definitely a goal person.
+And if you didn’t yes, I’m one of those people who write down everything: goals, lists, things to do, whatever “organizational” thing you can write down, I do.
+I see it as a way to being more motivated and focused, especially during those moments where motivation lacks.

 1 | WRITE THEM DOWN